bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

                 ttl: 1h
     ```

-1. In production environment highly recommended to specify TLS config for your Vault ingress.
+1. In a production environment, it is highly recommended to specify TLS config for your Vault ingress.

     ```yaml
       # Request an Ingress controller with the default configuration